 In addition to the 2014 State Plan, the SEP is in the process of developing a Nevada Sage-grouse Strategic Action Plan (SAP).
 The 2014 State Plan provides broad goals, objectives, and management actions to ameliorate the primary threats to sage-grouse in Nevada.
-The SAP will be a companion document to the 2014 State Plan and will go into greater detail and identify areas to focus conservation efforts in order to achieve the broad goals and objectives outlined in the 2014 State Plan.
-The SAP will look to identify funding sources to implement the management actions recommended in the 2014 State

-Plan.
-The SAP will identify where the primary threats to sage-grouse habitat are located across the landscape and provide specific guidance on how to ameliorate these threats based on local area conditions, resistance and resilience regimes, and ecological site descriptions.
-The SAP will help guide how and where the management efforts identified in the 2014 State Plan are prioritized in order to achieve landscape-scale conservation of sage-grouse and the sagebrush (Artemisia spp.) ecosystem.
-The planning efforts of the Bi-State Distinct Population Segment Greater Sage-grouse will serve as a general template for the SAP in terms of the level of specificity needed for project planning and commitment to funding (Bi-state Technical Advisory Committee Nevada and California 2012, Bi-State Executive Oversight Committee 2014).
+The SAP is a companion document to the 2014 State Plan and goes into greater detail to identify areas in which to focus conservation efforts in order to achieve the broad goals and objectives outlined in the 2014 State Plan.
+The SAP looks to identify funding sources to implement the management actions recommended in the 2014 State Plan.
+The SAP identifies where the primary threats to sage-grouse habitat are located across the landscape and provides specific guidance on how to ameliorate these threats based on local area conditions, resistance and resilience regimes, and ecological site descriptions.
+The SAP helps guide how and where the management efforts identified in the 2014 State Plan are prioritized in order to achieve landscape-scale conservation of sage-grouse and the sagebrush (Artemisia spp.) ecosystem.
+The planning efforts of the Bi-State Distinct Population Segment Greater Sage-grouse serve as a general template for the SAP in terms of the level of specificity needed for project planning and commitment to funding (Bi-state Technical Advisory Committee Nevada and California 2012, Bi-State Executive Oversight Committee 2014).